-This document has been developed by the experts on Best Available Techniques (BAT) and Best Environmental Practices (BEP) nominated by Parties and others in accordance with the process for the review and update of the guidelines and guidance on BAT and BEP.
-It contains most up-to-date information and knowledge as evaluated and integrated in the draft guidance by the BAT and BEP experts.
-The work on the review and update of the guidelines and guidance on BAT and BEP is implemented in accordance with the terms of reference set out in annex to decision SC-8/6 and thanks to the generous financial support provided by European Union through the European Commission Global Public Goods and Challenges (GPGC) programme.
-The in-kind contribution and expert input provided by the BAT and BEP group of experts is highly acknowledged.
-The experts nominated by Parties and others to be consulted in the process for review and update of the guidelines and guidance on BAT and BEP are part of the joint Toolkit and BAT and BEP expert roster (UNEP/POPS/COP.9/INF/13).
+The work to review and update the guidelines and guidance on best available techniques and best environmental practices is conducted by the experts on best available techniques and best environmental practices in accordance with the terms of reference set out in annex to decision SC-8/6, thanks to the generous financial support provided by European Union through the European Commission Global Public Goods and Challenges (GPGC) programme and through the in-kind contributions of the nominated experts.
+The valuable input of the experts nominated by Parties and others to be consulted in the process for review and update of the guidelines and guidance is highly acknowledged.
+The experts' names are listed in the joint Toolkit and BAT and BEP expert roster, accessible on the Stockholm Convention's website.